 Especially as a US citizen, you may want the option of renouncing your US citizenship in a matter of months because, every month that goes by, you may be losing money by not being in ICOs or by paying taxes on your trades.

-From $100,000 and up, you can donate and pay some legal fees on top of that and you can get a passport in a matter of months.
+From $100,000 and up, you can get a passport in a matter of months.
 And, if you’re operating at a serious level, the ROI on that can be almost instant.